-On October 7, 2018, more than 147 million people voted for executive and legislative branches at the state and federal levels, casting ballots for president, 27 governors, 54 senators (two-thirds of the Senate), 513 federal deputies, and 1,059 state deputies.
+On October 7, 2018, more than 147 million people were eligible to vote for executive and legislative branches at the state and federal levels, casting ballots for president, 27 governors, 54 senators (two-thirds of the Senate), 513 federal deputies, and 1,059 state deputies.

 We look at the history of presidential runoffs, break down the vote regionally, and map the gubernatorial races still to be decided in October 28 runoffs.

 History helps explain Jair Bolsonaro’s surge to the cusp of the presidency, writes AQ’s editor-in-chief.